teachingaway/teachingaway.github.io/_posts/2014-09-19-startup-legal-knowledge-on-hacker-news.md

 > I'd like to plug [George Grellas](https://news.ycombinator.com/user?id=grellas) in case you're not aware of him, just reading his comment history should give you a lot of food for thought.
 He's one of HN's secret assets.

-I was not aware of him, so I read his comment history and it gave me food for thought.
+I was not aware of him, so I read his comment history.
 His "comments" are really essays.
 And I think his essays are too valuable to be "secret assets."
-So here are the Grellas essays that are, in my opinion, the most useful for tech startups.
-[Caveat: these links are worth reading, but they may not be the right advice for your particular company.]
+So here are the Grellas essays that are, in my opinion, the most useful for tech startups. [^1][^2]

+[^1]: Caveat: these links are worth reading, but they may not be the right advice for your particular company.

+[^2]: I am not associated with George Grellas in any way.
+He doesn't endorse this post, and his views may have changed in the years since some of his essays were written.

 ### Seed Capital and SAFE

 - [Bad Notes on Venture Capital](https://news.ycombinator.com/item?id=8335570).
 9/2014.
 Seed funding goals: (1) raise money as a bridge to Series A to reduce dilution; (2) keep equity incentives priced relatively low to assemble quality team without tax grief; (3) reasonable transaction costs; (4) close quickly.
 [Original post](http://www.bothsidesofthetable.com/2014/09/17/bad-notes-on-venture-capital/) by Mark Suster.

 - [Announcing the SAFE, a Replacement for Convertible Notes](https://news.ycombinator.com/item?id=6862461).
 12/2013.
 "It is at once simple and subtle and it covers a lot of nuanced legal technicalities that must have required some pretty careful thought to get right."
 [Original post](http://blog.ycombinator.com/announcing-the-safe-a-replacement-for-convertible-notes) by [Paul Graham](https://twitter.com/paulg).
-Pay attention to comments by “clevy” – that’s Carolyn Levy, YCombinator Attorney and author of SAFE.
+Note any comments by “clevy” – that’s Carolyn Levy, YCombinator Attorney and author of SAFE.

 - [Kima15: $150K for 15% in 15 days](https://news.ycombinator.com/item?id=6847867).
 12/2013.
 How does Kima compare with YC?